-I was looking forward to the week after Christmas as a time to spend time with my younger sister Emma, work out, maybe make some treats, and generally take advantage of Jonji being on vacation for a week.
+I saw the week after Christmas as an opportunity to spend time with my younger sister Emma, work out, maybe make some treats, and generally take advantage of Jonji being on vacation for a week.
 But a few days after Christmas we both started getting COVID symptoms, though at first we were convinced it was just the cold my mom had gotten the week before.
-Lo and behold, Jonji and I tested positive, Phoebe staying strong for several days before finally coming down with a fever.
+Lo and behold, Jonji and I tested positive, Phoebe staying strong for several days before finally coming down with a very minor fever.

 The illness itself wasn’t too bad for us, only about a day or so of uncomfortable aches and chills, plus the standard cold-style sore throat and cough a few days before that.
 The worst part (and I mean worst for us—of course I’m beyond relieved we’re recovering well otherwise) is the loss of taste and smell.
 Maybe it should have been obvious, but I didn’t fully realize the extent to which I use smell while cooking—whether something is burning, for instance—but the lack of taste is staggering.
 I get tantalizing hints of flavor, like the food died and came back as a ghost, the only clear elements being salty, sweet, spicy, or bitter.
 You can imagine I now punch up those tastes, rather like the ghosts in Harry Potter who let food rot so they get a more pungent hint of flavor.
 In this case, however, I add a little more salt rather than let the food go bad (although I honestly wouldn’t be able to tell you if something was a bit off, at this point).
 I even crave spicy food just so I can feel something, even if that sensation hurts a little bit.